notion-enhancer/notion-enhancer/CONTRIBUTING.md

 the downloaded folder is now directly linked to the `notion-enhancer` command.

 no written tests are included with the enhancer: i don't have the experience/skill with them yet to use them effectively. if you can add some for your code, though, go ahead!

 ## conventions

-the enhancer can be categorised as a **core** with extended by included **modules**.
+the enhancer can be categorised as a **core** extended by included **modules**. the core can be further split into the **installer** and the **modloader**. modules are either **extensions** or **themes**.

 each module is separately versioned, following the [semver](https://semver.org/) scheme. depending on the content and scale of a contribution, it may constitute an update on its own or may be merged into a larger update.

-to keep a consistent code style it is preferred to name variables with `snake_case` and functions/methods with `camelCase`.
+to keep a consistent code but informative style it is preferred to name variables with `snake_case`, functions/methods with `camelCase`, and classes with `PascalCase`.

 for information on how to create a theme or module, check the [docs](README.md).

 ## review

-core devs (at the moment: me) will manually look through each pull request and communicate with contributors before merging to make sure it is a) safe, b) functional and c) bug-free.
+active core devs will manually look through each pull request and communicate with contributors before merging to make sure it is a) safe, b) functional and c) bug-free.

 **a)** system details (e.g. IP, clipboard) + notion user data are considered private unless directly shared by the user. none of this should be accessed or transmitted to an external server.

 **b)** is there a better way to do this? can extra dependencies be removed or replaced by newer web technologies? how can this be made as user-friendly as possible?

 **c)** where possible, code should be tested on a variety of platforms in a variety of situations so it can be confirmed that it won't break anything for the user and is robust enough to handle use by both power-users and non-tech-savvy users.

 ## translating